Bestow’s claim to fame is that it offers term life insurance with no medical exam — ever.

 Bestow’s prices are competitive if you’re younger and buying less coverage, especially if you follow Clark’s advice.
 Clark says it’s important to buy life insurance from a company with an A.M.
 Best rating of A+ (A++ if you’re buying a term of longer than 20 years).
 Some of the options that are cheaper than Bestow do not have such high ratings.

-Bestow could be a good option for you if:
+Although Bestow has not made our list of best term life insurance companies, Bestow could still be a good option for you if:

 - You’re young